 He was made an Honorary Fellow of Magdalene College Cambridge in 2009, received the Grand Bauhinia Medal in 2012 and has received honorary doctorates from most of the universities in Hong Kong.

 In sum, Yan Lung has performed with excellence at the highest levels of private practice and Government service.
 In 2007 he ended an address to students quoting from Martin Luther King:

 "Make a career of humanity and you will make a greater person of yourself, a greater nation of your country and a finer world to live in".

 He has indeed lived up to those high ideals.
 He is a truly inspirational figure.

-It is my honour and privilege to present to you Mr Wong Yan Lung, SC, for the award of the Degree of Doctor of Laws, honoris causa.
+Mr Pro-Chancellor, it is my honour and privilege to present to you Mr Wong Yan Lung, SC, for the award of the Degree of Doctor of Laws honoris causa.